Application and Admission Questions

-All courses are online except the on-site capstone which is a required course for the Graduate Certificate program.
-This allows for practical training in clinical ethics skills.
-This is NOT required however for the MS program, although it can be taken as an elective.
+All courses are online except the on-site capstone which is a required course for the Graduate Certificate program and the on-site Facilitation and Conflict Resolution course, which is a required course for the Doctorate of Professional Studies program.
+These allow for practical training in clinical ethics and mediation skills.

 How many terms do you offer per year?